Kacey Musgraves Poses In Just A Bra For ‘Paper’ Magazine

 A year later, she released a Christmas album, A Very Kacey Christmas, which consisted of eight traditional Christmas songs and four originals, per Paste Magazine.

 Her latest release, Golden Hour, became her third album to enter the top five in the U.S. and top the U.S. Country chart.
-To promote the record she is currently embarking on a world tour that is going across North America right now.
+To promote the record, she is currently embarking on a world tour that is going across North America right now.

-In 2017, she married her husband Ruston Kelly, who is an American singer-songwriter.
+In 2017, she married Ruston Kelly, who is an American singer-songwriter.
 The pair met after Ruston performed at the Bluebird Café in Nashville in March 2016, which Taste of Country noted.

 “I was sitting by myself at a table.
 Ruston played his first song, and I was just stunned by everything in it — the words, the melody, what he was saying.
 I was just sitting at this table, crying,” she recalled.